List of dodgeball variations: Prisonball

-Prisonball (also known as doghouse dodgeball, prison dodgeball, prisoner dodgeball, battleball, Greek dodgeball, German dodgeball, teamball, crossfire, Swedish dodgeball, dungeon dodge, trench, jail dodgeball, jailball, jailbreak; king's court in Canada; queimada or queimado in Brazil; sniper in Japan; and Heaven in New Zealand) is played much like the original dodgeball game, except when a player is hit, he gets put in a defined area, the "prison", "jail", or "doghouse", behind the opposing team.
+Prisonball (also known as doghouse dodgeball, prison dodgeball, prisoner dodgeball, battleball, graveyard dodgeball, Greek dodgeball, German dodgeball, teamball, crossfire, Swedish dodgeball, dungeon dodge, trench, jail dodgeball, jailball, jailbreak; king's court in Canada; queimada or queimado in Brazil; sniper in Japan; and Heaven in New Zealand) is played much like the original dodgeball game, except when a player is hit, he gets put in a defined area, the "prison", "jail", or "doghouse", behind the opposing team.
 To get out of prison, a trapped player must catch a ball thrown by a teammate.
 A player in prison may not eliminate anyone from the opposing team.
 "Prisoners" remain behind the opposing team until the game is over or they are released according to the current ruleset.
 In some versions of "prisonball" played on a basketball court, all players are released if a half-court shot is made into the opponent's basket.

 In a variant called German prisonball (whether connected with Germany or not), the doghouse is extended to the sides of the opponent's court, as well as the back.
 No one may be released from the doghouse; however, anyone in the doghouse is allowed to collect balls and attack the opposing team, provided they do not enter their court.
 This makes for a hectic game since as players are eliminated, teams will eventually be attacked from all four sides.
 The last team with a member remaining not in the doghouse wins.

+Another variant called German Dodgeball (not connected to Germany) is like Prisonball, but players only return once the opposing player that got them out is hit or removed from the game.
+In essence, the game will continue forever until one player/team eliminates all opposing players without losing any of their own team.

 An actual German version of prisonball is Völkerball ('nationball').
 It uses a single ball.
 Each team eventually has a player called their "king", who is the first on a team to go the jail zone, and returns to the main field when all teammates are in prison.
 The king has three lives, allowing for players to get back in.
 There are popular variations of Völkerball, including a recent Strand-Völkerball ('beach nationball') league.
 Völkerball is an official sport in the German gymnastics federation, played by women and girls.

 Another version of prisonball is played by the YMCA in the United States.